Looking to improve Aboriginal employment?

 Great.
 You're in the right place to learn how you can make Indigenous employment work.

-I help employers develop effective Aboriginal employment strategies to find and keep Aboriginal staff so they can contribute to Aboriginal communities and grow your business.
+I help employers develop effective Aboriginal employment strategies to find and keep Aboriginal staff so they can contribute to Aboriginal communities and grow their business.

 More than 650 organisations have developed Reconciliation Action Plans (RAPs) since 2006, according to Reconciliation Australia's website.
 Many more are implementing Aboriginal employment plans, Indigenous action plans, and Aboriginal engagement strategies.
 Whatever you call them, more and more employers are trying to employ more Aboriginal staff, improve service delivery to Aboriginal communities, and use more Aboriginal businesses.
 These employers know that culturally inclusive practices and behaviours promote empathy and cohesiveness, which are traits of a great organisation.

 It's clear that Australian businesses want to see Aboriginal people share the same benefits and opportunities as other Australians.
 It is not always easy, and sometimes you might feel like your best efforts go to waste.
 But knowing why the problem exists, where you may be going wrong, and what you can do better next time will help.
 That's where Blakworks comes in.

 make Indigenous employment work